12 Best Hikes in Oahu Hawaii-Map Included

 Parking is kind of tricky because it’s behind a cul de sac on Kala’au Place.
 The trailhead is at the end of that road.

 You could run into some rain or clouds during your hiking journey.
 It’s important to dress accordingly and prepare for rain even if it’s not in the forecast.
-Don’t worry if your day seems cloudy because there could be a short burst of wind that will quickly clear way cloud coverage.
+Don’t worry if your day seems cloudy because there could be a short burst of wind that will quickly clear away cloud coverage.

 Kuli'ou'ou Ridge Trail in O'ahu Hawaii.
 Beautiful mountain range overlooking the ocean.